 Masks are optional for students.
 The large majority of our staff are vaccinated but those that are not will wear a mask.
 For those staff that are vaccinated, masks will be optional.

 Disinfecting of the Gym between classes

 We will disinfect the gym after each class using Clorox products for hard surfaces and KenClean for the vinyl matting.
-Aerial silks will be sprayed with sanitizer between classes.
+Aerial silks will be sprayed with sanitizer at the end of the day.
 After classes end for the day, we will clean all the glass, wipe down with Clorox all door handles, light switches, sink countertops, cubbies, and any hard services.

 Disinfecting of the Gym

 We will deep clean daily when the gym is closed, repeating the above steps but adding mopping floors and mats as well as vacuuming carpet and mopping the floors.

-We will continue to monitor the status of the COVID-19 and follow the mandates for national, state, and local officials.
-If mandates easy, then we will re-evaluate our protocols as needed.
+We will continue to monitor the status of the COVID-19 and follow the mandates from state and local officials.

 Thank you for your support,